-You can also archive an email to remove it from your inbox and store them separately.
+Sometimes you really want to get rid of clutter in your inbox but you need to keep an email because it has important information.
+In this case, you can archive an email to remove it from your inbox and store them separately.
 To do this, select it, and you will see the archive icon on the right side beside the delete option.
 You can find the archived emails in the All mail tab on the left sidebar.

 You can create events on Google Calendar straight from your Gmail inbox.
 This is a beneficial feature to create reminders for important events, and if you have Google Calendar on your smartphone, you will be notified of them later.